Skip to main content

 Key Insight:

-Parent involvement isn't just nice to have—it's essential for progress.
+Parent involvement isn't just nice to have.
+It's essential for progress.
 Centers that prioritize parent training help you become an effective partner in your child's development.
 Research shows children make significantly faster progress when parents can implement strategies consistently at home.
-If a center doesn't offer robust parent training, keep looking.
+If a center doesn't offer solid parent training, keep looking.

 Interactive Checklists & Tools